fbef0102/Sourcemod-Plugins/sm_translator/readme.md

         // When new player connects, 0=Display menu to ask if player 'yes' or 'no', 1=Auto enable translator for player + Don't display menu sm_translator_default "0"

+        // If 1, use CookiesCached to save player settings.
+No need to select 'yes' or 'no' menu if rejoin server next time. sm_translator_save_cookie "0"
         ```
 </details>